QuakeMigrate/QuakeMigrate/docs/installation.rst

 Notes
 -----
 There is a known issue with PROJ version 6.2.0 which causes vertical coordinates to be incorrectly transformed when using units other than metres (the PROJ default).
-If you encounter this issue (you will get an ``ImportError`` when trying to use the ``lut`` subpackage), you should update pyproj.
+If you encounter this issue (you will get an ``ImportError`` when trying to use the ``lut`` subpackage), you should update :mod:`pyproj`.
 Using conda will install an up-to-date PROJ backend, but you may need to clear your cache of downloaded packages.
 This can be done using:

 .. code-block:: bash

     conda clean --all

-Then reinstall pyproj:
+Then reinstall :mod:`pyproj`:

 .. code-block:: bash

+    conda uninstall pyproj
     conda install pyproj